-Yes, various fermented food items do contain live microorganisms that have been clinically proven to benefit your microbiota, but they do not necessarily fit the definition of a probiotic (18), (19), (20).
+Yes, various fermented food items do contain live microorganisms.
+And yes, they have been clinically proven to benefit your microbiota.
+But the difference here is that they do not necessarily fit the definition of a true probiotic (18), (19), (20).

 They have a patented algae microsphere delivery system that ensures the most sensitive strains make it through digestion and into the colon.
-In addition, the probiotic strains they use are unique to Seed and not found in yogurt, fermented foods, or “probiotic’ beverages and are not cultured with and are free from the 12 classes of allergens.
+In addition, the probiotic strains they use are unique to Seed and not found in yogurt, fermented foods, or “probiotic’ beverages.
+Plus, they’re free from the 12 classes of allergens.

-I’ve personally enjoyed using Seed probiotics for about a year and in addition, we’ve used them as part of our routine plans for our clients at Nutrition Stripped Wellness.
-As you know, we only partner with brands we support and respect and Seed is one of those and I think you’ll enjoy their products as well!
+I’ve personally enjoyed using Seed probiotics for about a year!
+In addition, we’ve used them as part of our routine plans for our clients at Nutrition Stripped Wellness.
+As you know, we only partner with brands we support and respect.
+Seed is one of those brands and I think you’ll enjoy their products as well!

 Common Probiotic Myths

 Probiotics have never been as popular as they are today.
+Unfortunately, with popularity comes rumors.
 New research is emerging, new probiotic products are popping up daily and more and more consumers are getting on board.

-Because of this, there are quite a few probiotic myths circling around — let’s tackle some of the most common ones.
+Because of this, there are quite a few probiotic myths circling around.
+So let’s tackle some of the most common ones.